sensu/sensu-docs-legacy/docs/0.26/reference/silencing.md

 personnel can mute notifications on-the-fly.

 Entries in the `silenced` registry (or "silencing entries") describe a combination of check name and subscription.
-When the check name and subscription described in a silencing entry match an event which would otherwise be passed to a handler, the handler will not be executed and an informational message will be logged.
-Individual handlers may opt-out of silencing by configuring the [`handle_silenced` attribute][3].
+When the [check name][3] and/or [subscription][4] described in a silencing entry match an event which would otherwise be passed to a handler, the handler will not be executed and an informational message will be logged.
+Individual handlers may opt-out of silencing by configuring the [`handle_silenced` attribute][5].

 _NOTE: Silencing described in this reference document is implemented in Sensu version 0.26 or later and Sensu Enterprise 2.0 or later._